fullmoonissue/tas-bust-a-groove/README.md

 **Randomizer**

-It would be no fun to watch a TAS where always the same combos are executed.
-So, to make the game much harder, a custom script allows to make a randomized sequences of combos and solos (`make randomizer`).
+It would be not fun to watch always the same combos executed.
+So, to make the game much harder, a custom script allows to get a randomized sequences of combos and solos (`make randomizer`).

-Here are the sequences of combos and solos which were appeared when making this TAS :
+Here are the sequences which were appeared when making this TAS :

     Heat
     Sequences : 1 ; 33 ; 5 ; 18 ; 30 ; 15 ; 47 ; 19 ; 23 ; 8